denten-books/plain-text/6-labor.md

 will appear much later), through the machine that, although intimately familiar to every writer and consumer of text by touch, remains alien and alienating in its hidden possibilities, soothing and threatening all at once.

-When viewed in the context of book history, the universal Turing machine signifies a consummation of several broad, long-term trends that begin with the invention of writing itself.
-The material history of literary computing begins with petrified words that endure forever, and ends with word as an electrical charge: animated, radiant, fluid, and iridescent [@mcgann_radiant_2001; @bryant_fluid_2002].
-Device.
-Splits All type is moveable type.
-At the same tim

-which "sees" pages
-as monolithic images.

 We often think of literary works as completed products. *To the Lighthouse,* *Hamlet,* *Moby Dick* seem to circulate as complete, fixed entities.
 Textual